DBOS-project/dbos-project.github.io/index.md

 while implementing low-latency transactions and high availability only once.
 We are currently working on building a complete end-to-end prototype of DBOS.

-The DBOS project includes members from MIT, Stanford, CMU, Google, and VMware.
+The DBOS project includes members from MIT, Stanford, CMU, UW-Madison, Google, VMware, and BCG.

 ## Publications
 - [A Progress Report on DBOS: A DBMS-Oriented Operating System](http://cidrdb.org/cidr2022/papers/p26-li.pdf) (CIDR 2022)